Space Saving Small Kitchen Organization Ideas, Tips And Trick!

 Dividing your kitchen drawers can help to streamline your kitchen and make finding items a lot easier.

-For example, you may want to have draw divided into small squares the right size for small plastic or glass containers in which to keep rubber bands, paper clips, thumb tacks and other small items that you use from time to time.
+For example, you may want to have drawer divided into small squares the right size for small plastic or glass containers in which to keep rubber bands, paper clips, thumb tacks and other small items that you use from time to time.

 Another drawer may need longer sections or mixed sections to house those ice cream scoops or stackable measuring cups, meat thermometers or other and other items.

-If you organize all your drawers first, then it will be easier to organize the rest of you kitchen once you actually can see how much just a little organization can make to your cooking experiences.
+If you organize all your drawers first, then it will be easier to organize the rest of your kitchen once you actually can see how much just a little organization can make to your cooking experiences.

 #3.
 Make Use of that Unused Real Estate on the Side of Your Refrigerator

-If you have a small kitchen chances are that your wall space is limited, leaving you little space in which you can hang items such as a dishtowel or paper towel rack.
+If you have a small kitchen chances are that your wall space is limited, leaving you little space in which you can hang items such as a dish towel or paper towel rack.

-On the other hand your refrigerator takes up a lot of space in your kitchen and the side of your fridge is usually a blank slate except for magnets.
+On the other hand, your refrigerator takes up a lot of space in your kitchen and the side of your fridge is usually a blank slate except for magnets.